-- A. Existing trees greater than 4 inch caliper, measured 1 foot above grade, within a development shall be preserved to the extent reasonably feasible and will help satisfy the landscaping requirements of this Section.
+- A. Existing trees greater than 8-inch caliper, measured 1 foot above grade, within a development shall be preserved to the extent reasonably feasible and will help satisfy the landscaping requirements of this Section.
 Such trees shall be considered protected trees within the meaning of this Section.
 Streets, buildings, and lot layouts shall be designed to minimize the disturbance to protected trees. - B. The Director shall determine through consultation with the City Forester when it is not feasible to preserve and retain protected tree(s) or to transplant them to another on-site location.
 If it is determined that it is not feasible to preserve or transplant protected tree(s), the applicant shall replace such tree(s) according to this Section.
 Replacement trees shall be used to satisfy the tree planting standards of this Section. - C. Trees that meet one or more of the following removal criteria shall be exempt from the requirements of this subsection as follows: - 1.
 Dead, dying or naturally fallen trees, or trees determined by the City to be a threat to public health, safety, or welfare; - 2.
 Trees that are determined by the City to substantially obstruct clear visibility at driveways and intersections; - 3.
 Tree species that constitute a nuisance to the public as determined by the City include Cottonwoods, Siberian Elms, Russian Olives, and Female Box Elders.
-Native cotton bearing Cottonwood trees and Female Box Elder trees as well as any other species of tree, are not considered nuisance trees when they are located near a property line and are used to create a buffer between any land uses. - D. All existing street trees that are located on City rights-of-way or easements adjacent to a development and all trees located on private property shall be accurately identified by species, size, location, and condition on required landscape plans. - E. The following tree protection standards shall be followed for all projects with protected existing trees: - 1.
+Native cotton bearing Cottonwood trees and Female Box Elder trees as well as any other species of tree, are not considered nuisance trees when they are located near a property line and are used to create a buffer between any land uses. - 4.
+Trees that are determined by the Director to prohibit reasonable use or development of a site may be replaced following the standards in Section 17.7.7.8. - D. All existing street trees that are located on City rights-of-way or easements adjacent to a development and all trees located on private property shall be accurately identified by species, size, location, and condition on required landscape plans. - E. The following tree protection standards shall be followed for all projects with protected existing trees: - 1.
 Within the drip line of any protected tree, there shall be no cut or fill over a 4-inch depth unless the City Forester has evaluated and approved the disturbance. - 2.
 Prior to and during construction, a fenced tree protection zone, formed by barriers, shall be erected and maintained around all protected trees at the drip line. - 3.
 The installation of utilities, irrigation lines, or any underground fixture requiring excavation deeper than 6 inches shall be accomplished by boring under the root system of protected existing trees at a minimum depth of 24 inches.

-17.7.8.7: Street Tree Placement
+17.7.7.8: Tree Replacement

-The following standards shall apply to all multifamily, mixed-use, commercial, and light industrial additions or new construction.
+The following standards shall apply to all institutional, mixed-use, commercial, and light industrial additions or new construction.